YashDaga17/Agri-Cart/README.md

 # Agri-Cart
-A Place just for Farmer
+A Place just for Farmer to buy Accessories and sell there products to the customers directly without any middlemen stealing away there profits.